pravj/rugo/README.md

 rugo
 ====

-Ruby to Go transpiler toolchain.
+An experimental Ruby to Go transpiler toolchain. [under-development]